Diversity

 Pie chart showing the percentage of 16 to 18 apprentices with learning difficulties or disabilities

-We continue to work with schools to drive up female engagement in STEM careers, supported by the introduction of the Institute of Technology.
+In 2024/24 the participation rates between male and female have remained similar, males 70.8% (70%) and females 29% (30%).
+We continue to work with schools to drive up female engagement in STEM careers, supported by the school liaison team and the Black Country and Marches Institute of Technology.

-Our BAME apprenticeship participation profile is broadly representative of the communities we serve and remains the same as the previous year 12% but lower than other College student cohorts such as classroom-based provision.
-We are currently working with West Midland Colleges on a workstream around recruitment of BAME apprentices.
+Our BAME Apprenticeship participation profile is broadly representative of the communities we serve and remains the same as the previous year 12% but lower than other College student cohorts such as classroom-based provision.

-We were pleased to support 283 apprentices who declare a special education need or disability (SEND) in 2022/23, which is 12% which is marginally higher on the previous year at 10% of all apprentices.
-We deliver support to these apprentices using a dedicated apprenticeship support team.
-We have continued to focus on ensuring this support programme meets individual needs and have introduced a new initial assessment process to assist with this moving forwards.
+We were pleased to support 248 apprentices who have declared a learning difficulty or disability in 2023/24, which is in line with the previous year.
+We deliver support to these apprentices using a dedicated Apprenticeship support team.
+We have continued to focus on ensuring this support programme meets individual needs.

-Apprentices with a declared SEND achieve at a slightly lower rate than their peers –1.4%. this gap has been closed compared to last year which saw a 6% difference.
-The college will continue to use support systems to close the gap in achievement seen this year.
+Apprentices with a declared learning difficulty or disability have seen a 6.9% increase in their achievement rate compared to last year, although we recognise this rate is still -2.6% below the overall college rate.
+The college will continue to use support systems and additional learning support to close the gap in achievement seen this year.

 Course Search: